Points East Coastal Drive Golf Itinerary

 Head east and discover the challenge and beauty at The Links at Crowbush Cove.

-Relax on the beach or discover the parabolic dune system and floating boardwalk at the Greenwich section of the PEI National Park.
+Relax on the beach or discover the parabolic dune system and floating boardwalk at the PEI National Park - Greenwich.

-Rent a bike & hit the trails!
+Rent a bike and hit the trails!
 Cycle the Morell to St Peter’s section of the Confederation Trail.
 You’ll want to have your camera ready!

 Discover the singing sands at Basin Head Provincial Park.

 Climb to the top of a lighthouse at the very tip of the Island at the East Point Lighthouse.

 They say things get better with age; we agree.
 Celebrating 52 years in 2021, tee off at Brudenell River Golf Course.

 Explore the small town Georgetown.
 Don’t forget to pick up some delicious treats at The Maroon Pig or handmade PEI Jewlery at Shoreline Design.

 Did we mention the lobster roll at The Wheelhouse in Georgetown is delicious?